Runtime Tools

 Behavior

-FileNotFoundErrorif not found. - Strip immutable fields: Silently remove
+- Strip immutable fields: Silently remove

-id,type,version,created_at, andcreated_byfrom incomingdata— these cannot be changed after creation. - Merge or replace: If
+id,type,version,created_at, andcreated_byfrom incomingdata.
+These cannot be changed after creation. - Merge or replace: If

 merge: true(default), shallow-mergedatainto the existing entity.
 Existing fields not present indataare preserved.
 Ifmerge: false, replace all fields except immutable base fields. - Auto-update timestamp: Set

 updated_atto the current timestamp. - Validate against schema: If a schema is loaded, validate the merged entity.
-Raise
+On failure, no changes are written.

-jsonschema.ValidationErroron failure — no changes are written. - Write file: Overwrite the entity JSON file.
+- Write file: Overwrite the entity JSON file.

-- Return: The complete updated entity dict.
+- Return: The complete updated entity.

 Example

-Section titled “Example”updated = app.update_entity("contact", "ct_01HZ3QKBN9YWVJ0RPFA7MT8C5X", { "stage": "qualified", "score": 85,})Returns:
+Section titled “Example”updated = app.update_entity("contact", "ct_01HZ3QKBN9YWVJ0RPFA7MT8C5X", { "stage": "qualified", "score": 85,})const updated = app.updateEntity("contact", "ct_01HZ3QKBN9YWVJ0RPFA7MT8C5X", { stage: "qualified", score: 85,});Returns:

-{ "id": "ct_01HZ3QKBN9YWVJ0RPFA7MT8C5X", "type": "contact", "version": 1, "created_at": "2026-02-15T10:30:00Z", "updated_at": "2026-02-15T14:22:00Z", "created_by": "agent", "status": "active", "name": "Alice Chen", "email": "alice@example.com", "company_name": "TechCorp", "title": "VP Engineering", "stage": "qualified", "score": 85}Errors
+{ "id": "ct_01HZ3QKBN9YWVJ0RPFA7MT8C5X", "type": "contact", "version": 1, "created_at": "2026-02-15T10:30:00Z", "updated_at": "2026-02-15T14:22:00Z", "created_by": "agent", "status": "active", "name": "Alice Chen", "email": "alice@example.com", "company_name": "TechCorp", "title": "VP Engineering", "stage": "qualified", "score": 85}entity_search

 Section titled “entity_search”Text and structured search across entities of a given type.

-Section titled “Python API”app.search_entities( entity_type: str, query: str | None = None, filter: dict | None = None, sort: str = "-updated_at", limit: int = 20,) -> list[dict]MCP Tool
+app.search_entities( entity_type: str, query: str | None = None, filter: dict | None = None, sort: str = "-updated_at", limit: int = 20,) -> list[dict]app.searchEntities(entityType: string, options?: { query?: string; filter?: Record<string, unknown>; sort?: string; limit?: number;}): EntityRecord[]MCP Tool

 Section titled “MCP Tool”search_{plural}(query: str | None, filter: dict | None, sort: str, limit: int) -> list[dict]Parameters